fafrd/turdle/README.md

 In the php files, connecting to the database 'turdle' as user 'root' with password 'password' is a simple `$link = mysqli_connect('localhost', 'root', 'password', 'turdle');`
 Performing a query is done as `$result = mysqli_fetch_array(mysqli_query($link, "SELECT MAX(d_dumpid) FROM dump WHERE d_userid='$userid'"));`

+##bugs##
+- Persistent login does not work. didn't get around to using cookies
+- Exploitable because new dump insertion checks if $_SESSION['userid'] is set, but does not used $_SESSION['hashedpassword'] to verify user